simrans4258/sep11-freedom-project/blog/entry03.md

 # Entry 3
 ##### 2/3/25

-## What I learned over the Break
+## What I learned over the Winter Break
+Ever since the few weeks that winter break was over, I've learned a lot about my tool during that time, and while it's been some time, here are some of things I learned about Earsketch during Winter Break, and even more.

 ### More elements
-Text
+First, I ended up learning **a lot** about what Earsketch has to offer and other things I haven't learned before while trying to figure out my tool.

 I did all of this for the `house.js` code:
 ```js